As travellers go around the world and report natural objects and phenomena, so faithfully let another stay at home and report the

 Nettle believes that the reward system in the brain is linked to introversion—specifically, a less reactive reward system may be the cause.
 The reason for his suspicion is a particular facet of this trait: positive emotions.

 Extroverts experience more happiness in all its forms: joy, excitement, optimism, anticipation, pride, engagement.
-And it’s the reward system that activates these happy emotions to make you work towards, well, rewards—rewards that come at the expense of considerable hard work and risk.
+And it’s the reward system that activates these happy emotions to make you work towards, well, rewards—rewards which come at the expense of hard work and risks.

 What are these ‘rewards’?